top of page

 Healthy thyroid function requires the amino acid tyrosine, iodine, iron, copper, zinc, vanadium, selenium, Vitamins A, B2, B3, B6, D & E, and antioxidants (2)

 T4 is converted to the active form T3 in the tissues by an enzyme called iodothyronine deiodinase.
-Deiodinases are selenium-containing enzymes, thus dietary selenium is essential for T3 production.
+Deiodinases which are selenium-containing enzymes, thus dietary selenium is essential for T3 production.
 Deficiency of deiodinase activity can mimic hypothyroidism attributed to iodine deficiency.
 Zinc also assists in the conversion of T4 to T3, and cellular sensitivity to thyroid hormone is enhanced by vitamin E (2)

 The reason many women develop hypothyroidism during the peri- and menopausal stages is because they have lower progesterone, a vital hormone that activates an important enzyme responsible for thyroid function.
 Maintaining healthy oestrogen/progesterone balance is also important because oestrogen dominance causes the liver to produce higher levels of a protein called thyroid binding globulin which decreases the amount of thyroid hormone that can be utilised by cells (2)